-Gitcoin and the "RadicalxChange movement" is a good example of experimentation with new funding and economic models in the blockchain context.
+Gitcoin and the "RadicalxChange movement" is a good example of experimentation with new economic models in the blockchain context.

-Blockchains would appear to be ideal laboratories for experimentation with approaches to governance and economics.
-They have the capacity to apply rules rigidly, they're as flexible as software and they have all the problems of an emerging technology and mode of production to solve.
+Blockchains would appear to be ideal laboratories for experimentation with approaches to governance and economics, with their capacity to apply rules rigidly and all the problems of an emerging technology and mode of production to solve.